Shenzhou 16

-Shenzhou 16 (神舟十六号 (Shénzhōu Shíliù-hào, Divine Boat Number 16)) was a Chinese spaceflight to the Tiangong space station, launched on 30 May 2023.
-It carried two People's Liberation Army Astronaut Corps (PLAAC) taikonauts and a payload specialist from Beihang University on board a Shenzhou spacecraft.
-The mission was the eleventh crewed Chinese spaceflight and the sixteenth flight overall of the Shenzhou program.
+Shenzhou 16 (神舟十六号 (Shénzhōu Shíliù-hào, Divine Boat Number 16)) was a Chinese spaceflight to the Tiangong space station launched on 30 May 2023.
+The mission carried a crew of three aboard a Shenzhou spacecraft.
+It was the eleventh crewed Chinese spaceflight and the sixteenth mission of the Shenzhou program.

+The mission was the first flight of the "application phase" of Tiangong following completion of the station's assembly.
+Its crew included Gui Haichao, a professor and researcher at Beihang University, who became the first civilian scientist to fly on a Shenzhou mission.

 Background

 Shenzhou 16 was the fifth spaceflight to the Tiangong space station, with a mission duration of approximately five months.

 The spacecraft completed construction and testing in December 2022, and prior to launch was maintained in a state of near-readiness if needed as a lifeboat for the Shenzhou 15 crew.

 Mission

 The flight launched from Jiuquan Satellite Launch Center on 30 May 2023 at 9:31 AM China Standard Time (01:31 UTC), following the launch of the Tianzhou 6 cargo spacecraft and near the end of the Shenzhou 15 mission.
 Just under 7 hours after launch, the spacecraft docked with the Tianhe core module's nadir docking port.

 Upon entering the station, the crew were greeted by and performed a handover ceremony with the crew of Shenzhou 15, with whom they would share a four-day mission overlap prior to the previous crew's departure on June 3.